digitalbazaar/bedrock-ledger-storage-mongodb/README.md

 * actor - the actor performing the action.
 * query - a query that matches one or more events
+  * event - the event query
     * id - the event identifier to search for
+  * meta - the metadata query
 * options - a set of options used when retrieving the event.
   * pending - if true, get all pending events
 * callback(err) - the callback to call when finished.